NavaneethShankar/NavaneethShankar/README.md

 - 👋 Hi, I’m @NavaneethShankar
 - 👀 I’m interested in solving interesting problems and optimizing processes
 - 🌱 I’m currently learning python, javascript and flutter
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on data projects and projects to build services for pro-bono causes
 - 📫 How to reach me ...

 <!---